 Aside from posts addressing each month’s specific theme, Animation Studies 2.0 accepts for consideration on a rolling basis throughout the year:

 1) posts either reviewing from a theoretical perspective a recently completed animated work or explaining its genesis.
-Indeed, since the aim of Animation Studies 2.0 is to provide a space for animators and animation scholars to enter into dialogue, we encourage the former to submit posts illustrating the rationales behind the creation of their most recently completed animated works, discussing the techniques employed and/or the reason(s) why it was chosen to address that particular topic.
-These pieces can be in the form of a traditional blog post of between 500 and 800 words or in that of a short interview, answering in written form a set of predetermined questions that will be provided by the blog editors upon request.
+Animation Studies 2.0 provides a space for animators and animation scholars to enter into dialogue so we encourage animation practitioners to submit posts illustrating the rationales behind the creation of their most recently completed animated works, discussing the techniques employed and/or the reason(s) why it was chosen to address a particular topic.
+These pieces should take a form of a traditional blog post of between 500 and 800 words.

-2) reviews of about 600 words of animation-related books, conferences and festivals.
+2) reviews of about 600 words of animation-related books

 Please contact co-editors Carmen Hannibal and Anastasiia Gushchina via blog@animationstudies.org with submissions, enquiries or questions.